yamukha/BLE-NRF51822-LBS-ANDROID/README.md

 update:

-on other apk on github working with lbs
+one other Android apk on github working with lbs:

 https://github.com/foldedtoad/blelbservice